sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

   - A bill of material is automatically generated.
   - Licence compliance policies are automatically applied.

-### Design cloud native Solutions<!-- omit in toc -->
+### Design cloud native Solutions <!-- omit in toc -->

 - All new IT Solutions and IT Products can technically be deployed on premise or on any pre-approved cloud service provider.

-### Loosely coupled Architecture<!-- omit in toc -->
+### Loosely coupled Architecture <!-- omit in toc -->

 - All new IT Solutions and Products support the reuse of their business capabilities as a service via APIs.
 - All enhancements to existing IT Solutions include as a deliverable an API for its capabilities.

 #### Building <!-- omit in toc -->

-- Increased ratio of internally built projects released as OSS
+- Increased ratio of internally built projects released as OSS.

 #### Applicable to all scenarios <!-- omit in toc -->

-- Increased ratio of decoupled IT Solutions and IT Products compared to baseline
+- Increased ratio of decoupled IT Solutions and IT Products compared to baseline.
-- Increased number of APIs discoverable, and accessible, for reuse throughout ESDC IT Solutions and IT Products
+- Increased number of APIs discoverable, and accessible, for reuse throughout ESDC IT Solutions and IT Products.
-- Increased number of IT Solutions and Products migrated to and operated on cloud environments (Cloud First Strategy)
+- Increased number of IT Solutions and Products migrated to and operated on cloud environments (Cloud First Strategy).
-- Increased speed and flexibility for software changes deployed to productions for IT Solutions and IT Products (see Target Solution Delivery Model)
+- Increased speed and flexibility for software changes deployed to production for IT Solutions and IT Products (see Target Solution Delivery Model).

 ## Appendix A - Business Case (Diagnostic)